 The trail has been rerouted between Herod and One Horse Gap.
 See that page for the new routing.

 Next stop after some decent old roadbed woods walking, Concord Cemetery.

 This hand carved headstone says a lot about it’s creator and his love for the person buried here.

-Nice place to take a breather before the never ending climb to Bethel Church.
+Nice place to take a breather before the never ending climb to Bethesda Church.
 New Hope is first. (new Hope has been taken apart and removed since then)

-I must have erased the Bethel Church photos.
-This is a sign down just after entering the woods at Bethel Church.
+I must have erased the Bethesda Church photos.
+This is a sign down just after entering the woods at Bethesda Church.
 It’s too close to the trailhead for the miles.
 It needs to be further West.
 Don’t get your hopes up.

 Approaching Owl Bluff you will get to a reroute.

 The old trail is there, probably without markers.

 I have blazed the new trail, it shouldn’t be a problem now.